Mental Health Review Panel Roster

 The roster provides services to cover the three regions across the province: Edmonton and North (North Panel), Central Alberta (Central Panel), and Calgary and South (South Panel).

 The roster has three chairs and three vice-chairs appointed.
 In addition to the chairs and vice-chairs, the roster includes psychiatrist members, physician members, and public members.
 Each hearing panel has four members: one chair/vice-chair, one psychiatrist member, one physician member, and one public member.
 The roster maintains a large number of members to schedule hearings.

 This is an excellent opportunity for those wishing to provide a valuable service to their community, and for those interested in helping uphold the rights of mental health patients in our province.
 This unique position provides a multi-faceted insight into Alberta’s health care system as well as continued professional development.

-- The chair/vice-chair position is required to be a registered active member in good standing with the Law Society of Alberta.
+- The chair position is required to be a registered active member in good standing with the Law Society of Alberta.

 - The chair will lead the roster in conducting hearings, meetings and all business of the roster.
 While ensuring principles of administrative law are met, the chair will guide the roster in working with various stakeholders to provide integrity to the panel process and outcome.
 The chair is also required to organize and manage performance of other members.

 - The vice-chair position will act in the absence, or inability to act, of the chair.